tmo1/sms-ie/README.md

 	<img src="https://hosted.weblate.org/widgets/sms-import-export/-/ui-strings/multi-auto.svg" alt="Translation status" />
 </a>

-To add a translation into a new language, or to correct, update, or improve an existing translation, see the [Contributions](#contributions) section below.
+To add a translation into a new language, or to correct, update, or improve an existing translation, see [here](CONTRIBUTING.md).

 ## TODO